Be an Apartment Maintenance Technician: Career Information

 Step 3: Earn Certification

 Certification is available to apartment maintenance technicians who are seeking advancement opportunities or looking to demonstrate their skills to current or potential employers.
 Candidates who complete a program and pass an exam can qualify for the CMRP designation.
 This certification is offered by the Society for Maintenance and Reliability Professionals (SMRP).
-The CAMT is another available certification.
+The CAMT is another available certification available through the National Apartment Association.
 Candidates may qualify for this certification by completing training courses, obtaining a certain amount of work experience and passing an exam.

 - Keep certification current.
 CMRPs are required to recertify every three years.
 To maintain certification, they must participate in at least 50 hours of ongoing skills development.